fredzica/algorithms-and-data-structures/README.md

 - in order: left nodes, current node, right nodes
 - pre order: current node, left nodes, right nodes
 - post order: left nodes, right nodes, current node

+## Hash Table

+The Hash Table enables mapping keys to values.
+Its biggest advantage is constant-time complexity for retrieving a value of a key.
+It works by keeping an array and mapping each new key to a value in that array, via a hash code function.
+Accessing the array by its index makes the constant-time search possible.
+Its drawbacks are memory storage for keeping the entire array and possible collisions when storing the keys and values.
+If the collisions are too frequent, its runtime complexity becomes O(n).
+But, for the general use case, good hash table implementations are very useful and don't result in unintended behavior.

 # Algorithms